TOMOSIA-VIETNAM/tomoblo/posts/huong-dan-su-dung-jquery-validation/index.md

 ---
-title: "[jQuery] Hướng dẫn sử dụng jQuery Validation"
+title: "[jQuery] How to use jQuery Validation"
 date: "2020-08-24"
 published: true
 tags: